mcosovic/FactorGraph.jl/docs/src/man/graphicalmodel.md

 ```julia-repl
 hideFactor!(gbp; factor = index)
 ```
 If the function targets the singly connected factor node, the function obliterates the target factor only if there are two or more singly connected factor nodes at the same variable node.
 If there is only one singly connected factor node at the variable node, the function transforms the target factor node to the virtual factor node.
-Note that to maintain consistency, the function also affects `SystemModel.observation`, `SystemModel.jacobian` and `SystemModel.jacobianTranspose` fields by setting non-zero elements to zero.
+Note that to maintain consistency, the function also affects `ContinuousSystem.observation`, `ContinuousSystem.jacobian` and `ContinuousSystem.jacobianTranspose` fields by setting non-zero elements to zero.

 ---